-Nicaragua has gotten a lot of positive press in the past few years, with some likening it to Puerto Vallarta in the 1950s or Costa Rica in the 1970s.
-Things will take off here eventually, but it takes time for the word to get out.
+Nicaragua has gotten a lot of positive press in the past decade, with several boomlets and bustlets in the real estate world overshadowing a slow and steady rise in the standard of living.
 Forward-looking investors are opening inns and restaurants at a rapid pace, especially in the colonial city of Granada, and intrepid vacation and retirement home buyers are snatching up property they know is easily going to double or triple in value eventually.
 Tourism is growing by double-digit percentages each year and new businesses are popping up to meet the new demand.
-Positive word of mouth is spreading and the richest family in Nicaragua in funding the biggest beach tourism and real estate development ever—a positive vote of confidence.
+Positive word of mouth is spreading and the richest family in Nicaragua has funded the biggest beach tourism and real estate development ever—a positive vote of confidence.

-For now though, this country is a place to experience nature and go on adventures without the crowds—but without a whole lot of coddling.
+For now though, this country is a place to experience nature and go on adventures without the crowds—but without a whole lot of coddling outside a few showpiece resorts.
 The same things that draw millions to visit Costa Rica are also easy to find in Nicaragua: endless beaches, dramatic volcanoes, tropical jungles, and hundreds of exotic bird species.
 Plus there are some things Costa Rica doesn't really have: colonial architecture and a huge lake with a volcanic island in the middle.

 The government of Nicaragua has aggressively wooed foreign tourism investment and has put a lot of effort into making it easier to travel from place to place.
 However, there's still a long way to go.
-Don't expect any true five–star hotels and you won't find anything close to gourmet food outside Granada and Managua except in top resorts.
+There's only one true five–star hotel that's on par with what you find all over Mexico and you won't find anything close to gourmet food outside Granada and Managua except in top resorts.
 Instead, expect all the natural wonders that Nicaragua's neighbors have to offer—and then some.